epfl-si/meteor-accounts-oidc/IMPLEMENTATION.md

 - TypeScript, thanks to `api.use("typescript")`
 - provide (isometric) TypeScript types, the [`zodern:meteor-types`](https://github.com/zodern/meteor-types) way
-- use all the bells and whistles of modern JavaScript; first and foremost `async` / `await`
+- use all the bells and whistles of modern Meteor and JavaScript; first and foremost `async` / `await`
-- build on top of `accounts-oauth` and `oauth2`, in exactly the same way that [OpenID-Connect is compatible with OAuth2](https://openid.net/developers/how-connect-works/).
+- rely on the built-in `accounts-oauth` and `oauth2` Meteor packages, in exactly the same way that [OpenID-Connect is compatible with OAuth2](https://openid.net/developers/how-connect-works/).

 This Atmosphere package **does not**